jessepollak/card/README.md

 ## Places using Card

-Card is used in the wild in these places:
+The card is used in the wild in these places:

 * [InspectAll](http://www.inspectall.com/)
 * [PennyWhale](https://www.pennywhale.com/)